Table of contents

 Up and at it early for breakfast at 7am to get ready for a busy day.
-We had booked a full day tour with the African Travel Specialists company.
+We had booked a full day guided tour with the African Travel Specialists company.
 We dont normally use guides but being Johannesburg and being sceptical with travelling alone in this city we opted for a guide.

 But we chose these because all the guides were native to the Johannesburg region, and in the case of ours a Soweto township native.
 And we had booked it as a private tour so we had full range without distractions.

 The tour took us to Apartheid museum, Constitutional Hill, Top Africa, Mandela House and Regina Mundi and Hector Pieterson.
 Being a private tour as well, there was time to see Where Winnie Mandle resides (has sadly since past) Nelson Mandela’s first office, a hillside view over Constitutional Hill and a drive through the Soweto Township, and the Orlando Towers bungee jump.

 This whole day was mind blowing the history and all that was learnt was a stark reminder of what has happened in this city and country as a whole.

 For a more in depth view you can check out our more in depth look at Johannesburg itself with our Johannesburg Our First Stop post.

 Day 3 A Few Days In Victoria Falls